In July 2014, I paid over $10,000 to re-brand my website, which, just 15 months later, I completed deleted and designed this myself.

 If you're tired of paying someone else to change every little thing on your website, or sending e-mail after e-mail with no response to your little techie cousin who built your website, then I'd encourage you to at least look at switching to Squarespace.

 FYI: there are absolutely no affiliate links in the post, and I'm not making any money from recommending SS to you.
 I just want other entrepreneurs to know about it because it's been so awesome for me to use!

-If you're ready to roll up your sleeves and get your hands dirty, I'm holding a free training webinar called "How to use your website to find paying clients".
-Sound like it'd be something you're into?
-Here's what we're going to cover:
+If you're ready to roll up your sleeves and get your hands dirty, I recorded a free training session called “An Intro to THE easiest website building platform in the world!”.

 You absolutely have the power to design and build your website without spending thousands of dollars like I did ... you just need the right tools.
 It's amazing what technology is on the market today, and I'm confident that if you can attach a document to an email, you can use SquareSpace to build a kick-ass website!